binwiederhier/ntfy/docs/config.md

 ## Behind a proxy (TLS, etc.)

-!! warn
+!!! warning
     If you are behind a proxy, you must set the `behind-proxy` flag.
 Otherwise all visitors are rate limited as if they are one.

+**TLS/SSL*: ntfy does not support TLS at this time.

+If you are running ntfy behind a proxy (e.g. nginx, HAproxy or Apache), you should set the `behind-proxy` flag.
+This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier

 ## Rate limiting